9 SaaS Website Best Practices

 Oftentimes, this information is placed in the page’s header image or graphic, which makes it pop visually to ensure it’s the first information your prospects see.

 We recommend keeping it short, such as including a brief summary phrase as an introductory header followed by 1-2 sentences that sum up your product and how it makes your customers’ lives easier.
-This is also a great place to incorporate an effective value proposition to help keep users on the page.

 2. Create User-Centric Content